Skip to main content

 Underfloor heating systems can be run using most heating fuels, which means it is an option available to most homes.

-Unlike central heating with radiators which mostly heat air that then travels round your home (called convection), underfloor heating provides a mix of heat radiated from the floor.
-They use convection heat to creating a comfortable and constant temperature between the floor and ceiling.
+Unlike central heating with radiators which mostly heat air that then travels round your home (by convection), underfloor heating transfers heat through both convection and radiation helping to create a comfortable and constant temperature in the room.

 Underfloor heating systems come in two types, wet and dry.